Framer Speed Optimization: The Ultimate Guide (2026)

 • Use scroll-based triggers to load images only when they are visible.

-• Prioritise above-the-fold images while deferring non-essential ones.
+• Prioritize above-the-fold images while deferring non-essential ones.

 This method can dramatically improve First Contentful Paint (FCP), helping your site load faster.
 Given that a 1-second delay in page load time can lead to a 7% drop in conversions, lazy loading is an easy win.